Rotary International: What Is It and How Does It Work?

 The first Rotary Club was created by Paul Harris, an attorney, in Chicago.
 He organised a meeting with a few other businessmen on 23 February 1905.
 One was a mining engineer, another a coal merchant and one was a tailor.
 The aim was to exchange ideas and build long-lasting, meaningful friendships.

 These men chose the name Rotary because they then started rotating between each man’s office for their subsequent weekly meetings.
 However, within a year of the first meeting, their club became so big that they had to seattle on a single regular meeting place.

-Over the years, the Club’s reach and vision progressively turned towards humanitarian aid.
+Over the years, the Rotary Club’s reach and vision progressively turned towards humanitarian service.